saumyasinghal747/virtual-campus/README.md

 npm run serve
 ```

-### Compiles and minifies for production
+### Compiles and minifies for production and publishes to web
 ```
-npm run build
+npm run build  && firebase deploy
 ```

 ### Customize configuration